wokwi/wokwi-docs/docs/vscode/debugging.md

 :::warning
 You need to start Wokwi before starting the debugger.
 If you start the debugger first, it will fail to connect to the simulator.
 :::

+## Troubleshooting

+If you get an error message saying "Remote 'g' packet reply is too long", you are probably using a GDB version that is incompatible with the microcontroller architecture (e.g. using avr-gdb with an ESP32 project).
+Make sure you are using the correct GDB version for your project's microcontroller.